The UN YPP exam is held online, through a virtual platform.

 In this article, we’ll give you an overview of the UN YPP Written Examination stage as well as some tips on how to succeed at it!

-Do you want to know how to prepare for the UN YPP Written Exam?
-Check our products and services:
+Do you want to succeed at the YPP Written Stage?
+Check out our Written Exam Preparation Packages:

 The United Nations YPP Written Examination – Preliminary Information

 After the screening of applications submitted through Inspira in the first round, the most qualified candidates per country are invited to take the written examination in their respective exam area.
 Do not count on the Inspira platform to keep you updated on your application status, since the UN YPP may not utilize the platform’s functions to do so.

 Convocation is usually done through e-mail and all candidates are notified of the outcome of their application, so it is very important that you check your inbox and spam folder regularly after the application period is complete.
 Candidates will also be informed through the “Important Updates” page on the UN Careers website once the screening process finishes.

 In previous editions of the UN YPP, the written examination had to be taken in person at designated examination centers around the world.
 They were usually held at educational centers, governmental facilities, or UN offices located in the participating Member States.

 In 2017, however, the UN YPP Written Examination was held online and, since then, candidates convoked for this stage of the selection process are responsible for identifying and securing a suitable location to complete the examination.

 Be aware that candidates are prohibited from obtaining assistance from others during the test or allowing someone else to complete it for them.
 Therefore, note that the exam is not “open book”, which means that candidates are not allowed to consult any sources such as the internet, personal notes, books, and so on while completing the exam.